krangelov/rgl-learner/README.md

 ./rgl-learner learn-paradigms <lang-code>
 ```

 This phase reads the data produced during the previous phase.
 It then tries to predict the inflection tables from existing forms and morphological annotation.
-The code is based on [the paradigm extractor by Marcus Forsberg and Mark Hulden](https://github.com/marfors/paradigmextract/tree/8ceb702ee20dfde452fea2f7db6810a0ebf961cb).
+The code is based on [the paradigm extractor by Marcus Forsberg and Mans Hulden](https://github.com/marfors/paradigmextract/tree/8ceb702ee20dfde452fea2f7db6810a0ebf961cb).